Is there a connection between dark chocolate, health, and our hearts?

 Rumors of dark chocolate being good for the heart, the skin, and even our mood are enticing and studies have even been done on them.
 If, by chance, science suggests these are true, what type of chocolate are they referring to?
 And how much chocolate can you eat to experience the health benefits?

-In the spirit of Valentine's Day, let's begin with the heart.
+Let's begin with the heart.

 Dark Chocolate and Heart Health